 - Palmerston North City Council

 - Wellington Regional Council

-The Kaipara District and Canterbury Regional Councils are currently governed by Commission and will not be having elections in 2013.
-All remaining councils will be using the FPP system.
+The Kaipara District and Canterbury Regional Councils are currently governed by Commission and did not have elections in 2013.
+All remaining councils used the FPP system.

 All district health boards are elected under the STV system.

 More information about STV may be found on www.stv.govt.nz

 Councils may choose to hold their elections using either postal and/or booth voting.

 Under postal voting, papers are sent to each voter and returned either by post or by hand to the council’s electoral officer.
 Under booth voting people cast their votes at polling booths, in the same way as at parliamentary elections.

 In 2013, all local elections were held using postal voting and have been since 1989, with the exception of one council in 1992.

 Regional council members are elected from constituencies (geographic subdivisions of the region).